bowei-yu/cs3103-assignment-2/README.md

 For each server, the job scheduler keeps track of the server response times, number of active connections, and the weights of the servers.

 </br><b>Time to First Byte (TTFB)</b></br>
 Firstly, after a job is completed, the job scheduler calculates the `response time` of the server.
-This is calculated using the formula `time result is received by job scheduler - ime server is sent a job`.
+This is calculated using the formula `time result is received by job scheduler - time server is sent a job`.

 </br><b>Number of Active Connections</b></br>
 Secondly, in our algorithm, the number of active connections that any server can have is limited to 1.
 If all of the servers are busy, the job will be stored in a queue.
 Jobs in the queue will be assigned to servers once they are done with their current job.